Coffee preparation: Steeping

 Coffee bags are used less often than tea bags.
 They are simply disposable bags containing coffee; the grounds do not exit the bag as it mixes with the water, so no extra filtering is required.

 Malaysian and some Caribbean and South American styles of coffee are often brewed using a "sock," which is actually a simple muslin bag, shaped like a filter, into which coffee is loaded, then steeped in hot water.
-This method is especially suitable for use with local-brew coffees in Malaysia, primarily of the varieties Robusta and Liberica which are often strong-flavored, allowing the ground coffee in the sock to be reused.
+This method is especially suitable for use with local-brew coffees in Malaysia, primarily of the varieties Robusta and Liberica which are often strong-flavoured, allowing the ground coffee in the sock to be reused.

 A vacuum brewer consists of two chambers: a pot below, atop which is set a bowl or funnel with its siphon descending nearly to the bottom of the pot.
 The bottom of the bowl is blocked by a filter of glass, cloth or plastic, and the bowl and pot are joined by a gasket that forms a tight seal.
 Water is placed in the pot, the coffee grounds are placed in the bowl, and the whole apparatus is set over a burner.
 As the water heats, it is forced by the increasing vapor pressure up the siphon and into the bowl where it mixes with the grounds.
 When all the water possible has been forced into the bowl the infusion is allowed to sit for some time before the brewer is removed from the heat.
 As the water vapor in the lower pot cools, it contracts, forming a partial vacuum and drawing the coffee down through the filter.